newrelic/nr1-learn-nrql/README.md

 The easiest way to install this application is with the New Relic Application Catalog.

-Navigate to your Apps section and click the NRQL Lessons application.
+In [New Relic One](https://one.newrelic.com), navigate to your Apps section and click the NRQL Lessons application.
 The application will give you clear details about the goals of each lesson.
 The Manage Access button in the top right will let you choose the account where you want to make this app visible.
 It will be visible to all users of that account.

 ## Install using NR1 CLI